nbro/FinancialNewsSearchEngine/README.md

     runtime/local/bin/nutch solrindex http://localhost:8983/solr -all

-After all this steps, if you haven't encountered any problems, you can go to the next section and run the web app!
+After all these steps, if you haven't encountered any problems, you can go to the next section and run the web app!

 ### Web app